jtheol/jtheol/README.md

 <h2 align="left">Hi 👋!
 My name is Johnny and  I am passionate about technology and data science.</h2>

 <p>
-  I am very interested in Natural Language Processing (NLP) and large language models.
-In my free time, I have used my skills in data analysis, machine learning, and data visualization to work independently on data I find interesting.
-I tackle challenging problems with a multidisciplinary attitude and leverage any technology to accomplish a task.
-I also enjoy hiking, kickboxing, and cooking.
+  Johnny earned his Master’s in Applied Statistics from the Rochester Institute of Technology, where he explored global ransomware negotiations and attacks for his thesis.
+He has used his skills in data analysis, machine learning, and data visualization to work independently on data he finds interesting.
+He tackles challenging problems with a multidisciplinary attitude and leverages any technology to accomplish a task.
+In his free time, he enjoys kickboxing and exploring the latest advances in large language models.
 </p>

 <div class="learning-section" style="padding: 20px; border-radius: 8px; box-shadow: 0 0 10px rgba(0, 0, 0, 0.1);">